0mppula/KoronKorko/README.md

 Calculates the compound interest of your investments and can show you how long your investments will last.

 The compound interest is calculated from various inputs such as starting balance, interest rate, duration, contribution and more.
 The calculated interest data can be viewed in both numerical and visual form.

-In Addition to calculating interest reates, authenticated users can create, save, edit, import and delete their calculations.

 ---